Mysteries do not need to be solvable

 Did Islands of Insight succeed in squaring the circle, to create the Puzzle MMO?
 No, not at all.
 Despite the shared world, it’s not a very social game, and would work equally well solo.
 And while players seem to like it, it wasn’t commercially successful enough to support its development team.

 But the game successfully addressed at least one of the challenges of the puzzle MMO.
-They generated over 10,000 puzzles with high quality standards to populate a large 3D world.
+They created over 10,000 puzzles with high quality standards to populate a large 3D world.
 These include perspective puzzles, mazes, hidden objects, moving block puzzles, and many more.
 I’d like to focus on the most numerous type of puzzle, the logic grid.

 [Read more…]